mainshooter/news-corner/VWO exam dutch was to long.md

 had prommist that the examen woud not be to long, this time.

 Some teachers also complained.
 The exam containt a lot of open questions.
 Students needed to compair diffrent text, wich they didn't practice.
-They also said that the text where on the right level.
+But they also said that the text where on the right level.

+Teacher Arnoud Kuijper said that that the open questions caused that there wasn't enough time.
+And he also had a tip for CITO, to use a spelling checker.
+In the exam where a lot of spelling errors.

+In a live poll after the exam wich 3300 students filled in, said the following.
+28% was the examen realy bas, 32% not so well and only 6% said that it went very good.